GluuFederation/docs-oxd-prod/docs/sources/install/index.md

 ```
-$ sudo apt-get remove oxd-server-4.0.beta
+$ sudo apt-get remove oxd-server
 ```

 ### CentOS 6/CentOS 7/RHEL 6/RHEL 7

 ```
-# yum remove oxd-server-4.0.beta
+# yum remove oxd-server
 ```

 !!!
 Note
-    You must use `apt-get purge oxd-server-4.0.beta` or `apt-get remove --purge oxd-server-4.0.beta` to uninstall and remove all the folders and services of oxd server.
+    You must use `apt-get purge oxd-server-4.0` or `apt-get remove --purge oxd-server-4.0` to uninstall and remove all the folders and services of oxd server.

 ## Utility scripts